 Choosing correct material

 The quality of a disc can affect the final result.
-Translucent plastics usually hold the color for a long time but not good at soaking dye fast.
-Premium plastics are good at soaking, and the color does not fade away quickly.
+Translucent plastics usually hold the color for a long time but are not good at soaking dye fast.
+Premium plastic will be good at soaking, and the color does not fade away quickly.
 Overall a good choice.
 Base plastic is not a good option.
 The dye will fade away soon enough and will not give you the exact color.
 So dig well to choose your disc according to your preference.
 If you are experimenting, go for a cheaper one.